GIFT Nifty flat: Asian markets, crude oil prices, dollar movement & more

-Domestic benchmark indices are likely to open flat on Tuesday amid positve global cues.
-Asian stocks gained in the morning session, tracking a higher closing for US stocks overnight.
-Back home, all eyes would be on the IPO of IREDA, which will open for bidding today.
-Here's what you should know before the Opening Bell:BHEL), Indiabulls Housing Finance and NMDC- will join the existing retentions including Chambal Fertilisers and Chemicals, India Cements, Manappuram Finance, Delta Corp, RBL Bank, Hindustan Copper, MCX india and Zee Entertainment India.
+Domestic benchmark indices are likely to open on a flat on Friday amid a lack of directional cues.
+Asian stocks dropped in the early trade while US stocks settled mixed overnight.
+Dollar eased while crude prices fell sharply amid concerns over the global economic growth .
+Here's what you should know before the Opening Bell:SAIL) and Zee Entertainment India.
 Companies where derivative contracts cross 95 per cent of the market-wide position limit are put under ban in the F&O segment.
-FPIs sell shares worth Rs 646 crore Provisional data available with NSE suggest that FPIs were net sellers of domestic stocks to the tune of 645.72 crore on Monday.
-On the other hand, domestic institutional investors (DIIs) turned net sellers of Indian equities to the tune of Rs 77.77 crore.
-Rupee fall 9 paise against dollar The rupee declined by 9 paise to settle at its all-time low of 83.35 against the US dollar on Monday, tracking a negative trend in domestic equities.
-Foreign fund outflows also weighed on the local unit, forex traders said.
-Note: With inputs from PTI, Reuters and other agenciesNifty outlook Nifty is trading within the 19,875-19,627 range on the daily chart.
-The 50-pack index is approaching the crucial support zone of 19,650-19,600, where multiple support parameters including the 40-hour moving average and the lower end of the rising channel are placed, said Jatin Gedia of Sharekhan.
-"We expect Nifty to hold on to this support.
-The hourly momentum indicator has a negative crossover and has reached the equilibrium line, indicating the correction has matured and can start a new cycle on the upside.
-In terms of levels, 19,610-19,650 is the crucial support zone while 19,900-19,930 is the immediate resistance zone," he said.
-Nifty Bank outlook VLA Ambala of Stock Market Today said that Nifty Bank is currently trading within the 20-day and 200-day EMAs in a critical range, indicating an expected significant movement.
-Buyers participating in the bullish momentum will likely defend the price at the 200-day EMA, with the next index support level at 42,930.
-"Major resistance levels for Nifty Bank are projected at 43,810 and 43,940 levels.
-The nearest support for Nifty Bank is at 43,520, with buyers attempting to defend this level.
-If unsuccessful, subsequent support levels are at 43,430 and 43,240.
-It's crucial to note that 43,500 is a significant psychological support level," she said.
-GIFT Nifty signals a flat start Nifty futures on the NSE International Exchange traded 2 points, or 0.01 per cent, lower at 19,805, hinting at a flattish start for the domestic market on Tuesday.
-Asian stocks rise at open Asain shares rose on Tuesday as countries awaken to another solid advance on Wall Street amid evidence of easing US inflation supported bets that the Fed was done raising interest rates.
-The MSCI's broadest index of Asia-Pacific shares outside Japan was up 0.99 per cent.
-Japan's Nikkei shed 0.04 per cent; China's Shanghai rose 0.63 per cent; Hong Kong's Hang Seng surged 1.56 per cent; South Korea's Kospi jumped 0.85 per cent.
-Oil prices ease amid demand concerns Oil futures eased on Tuesday, reversing the previous day's rally, as concerns over weaker demand amid a slowing global economy outweighed the prospect of deepening supply cuts by OPEC and its allies such as Russia.
-Brent crude futures fell 19 cents, or 0.2 per cent, to $82.13 a barrel by 0013 GMT while US West Texas Intermediate crude was at $77.68 a barrel, down 15 cents, or 0.2 per cent.
-Dollar falls on rising rate cut bets The dollar was on the defensive and trading by multi-month lows on the euro and a handful of other major currencies on Tuesday, as investors expect US interest rates to fall next year and see that as a signal to sell the dollar in anticipation.
-The index lost a 0.5 per cent overnight to 103.44.
-The yen rallied to a seven-week high of 148.1 per dollar overnight.
-Wall Street stocks settle higher Wall Street stock indices closed higher on Monday, with Nasdaq's 1 per cent rally leading the charge, as heavyweight Microsoft hit a record high after it hired prominent artificial intelligence executives.
-The Dow Jones Industrial Average rose 203.76 points, or 0.58 per cent, to 35,151.04, the S&P 500 gained 33.36 points, or 0.74 per cent, at 4,547.38 and the Nasdaq Composite added 159.05 points, or 1.13 per cent, at 14,284.53.
-IREDA IPO opens today The initial public offering (IPO) of Indian Renewable Energy Development Agency (IREDA) will kick-off for subscription on Tuesday, November 21 and can be subscribed till Thursday, November 23.
-The state-run PSU will raise a total of Rs 2,150 crore by selling its shares in the range of Rs 30-32 apiece with a lot size of 460 equity shares.
-Stocks in F&O ban Eleven stocks have been put under the F&O segment ban by the National Stock Exchange (NSE) for Tuesday, November 21.
-The new addition namely- Bharat Heavy Electricals (
+FPIs buy shares worth Rs 957 crore Provisional data available with NSE suggest that FPIs were net buyers of domestic stocks to the tune of 957.25 crore on Thursday.
+On the other hand, domestic institutional investors (DIIs) turned net buyers of Indian equities to the tune of Rs 705.65 crore.
+Rupee falls 14 paise against dollar The rupee declined by 14 paise to settle at 83.23 against the US dollar on Thursday as a firm greenback in the overseas markets weighed on investor sentiments.
+However, a firm trend in domestic equities and losses in crude oil prices helped the rupee to restrict the fall, forex dealers said.
+Note: With inputs from PTI, Reuters and other agenciesNifty outlook Jatin Gedia of Sharekhan said that one can observe that Nifty’s narrow range of the last few trading sessions has been decisively broken on the upside.
+The index is stretching higher towards 19,800-19,850 where resistance in the form of the daily upper Bollinger band and the previous swing high are placed at.
+"The daily and hourly momentum indicators have a positive crossover, which is a buy signal and, hence, intraday dips should be bought into.
+In terms of levels, 19,580-19,550 is the crucial support zone while 19,800-19,850 is the immediate hurdle zone from a short-term perspective," he said.
+Nifty Bank outlook VLA Ambala, Co-founder at Stock Market Today said Nifty Bank experienced a robust selling pressure as it has formed a large bearish candle on the daily time frame.
+In the scenario of a flat or slightly gap opening, the banking index is predicted to see resistance at 44,320 and 44,450 levels.
+Supports are seen at 44,050, 43,980 and 43,800 levels.
+"Previous day's intraday low around 44,080 are crucial levels.
+If sustained below, selling may continue up to another 150 to 300 points.
+Hence 'bulls' will try to protect at the first selling attempt.
+The price's closing position relative to this range could signal the onset of a significant range movement," she said.
+GIFT Nifty signals a flat start Nifty futures on the NSE International Exchange traded one point, or 0.01 per cent, higher at 19,791, hinting at a flattish start for the domestic market on Friday.
+Asian stocks fall at open Asian shares took a breather on Friday as a batch of softer US economic data took some of the steam out of Wall Street, but also boosted bonds in a big way while slugging oil prices in a boon for the inflation outlook.
+The MSCI's broadest index of Asia-Pacific shares outside Japan was down 0.63 per cent.
+Japan's Nikkei declined 0.02 per cent; China's Shanghai fell 0.37 per cent; Hong Kong's Hang Seng crashed 1.82 per cent; South Korea's Kospi tumbled 0.74 per cent.
+Oil prices slump to 4-month low Oil prices dropped around 5 per cent on Thursday to their lowest in four months, as investors stayed worried about global oil demand following weak data from the US and Asia.
+Brent futures settled down $3.76, or 4.6 per cent, to $77.42 a barrel.
+US West Texas Intermediate crude (WTI) shed $3.76, or 4.9 per cent, to $72.90.
+Both Brent and WTI earlier traded at their lowest since July 7, at $76.60 and $72.16, respectively.
+Dollar heads for weekly decline The yen was on track for its best week against the dollar in four months on Friday on the prospect of a narrowing US-Japan rate differential, with bets that the Federal Reserve is done raising rates leaving the greenback headed for a weekly loss.
+The dollar index was on track to lose 1.3 per cent on a weekly basis, while the Japanese yen last stood at 150.72 per dollar.
+The euro steadied at $1.0851, while sterling last bought $1.2412.
+Wall Street stocks settled mixed The S&P 500 and the Nasdaq managed to eke out tiny gains on Thursday while the Dow Industrial Average ended slightly lower with pressure from tech and retail bellwethers Cisco and Walmart after disappointing forecasts.
+The Dow Jones Industrial Average fell 45.74 points, or 0.13 per cent, to 34,945.47, the S&P 500 gained 5.36 points, or 0.12 per cent, to 4,508.24 and the Nasdaq Composite added 9.84 points, or 0.07 per cent, to 14,113.67.
+Stocks in F&O ban Eight stocks have been put under the F&O segment ban by the National Stock Exchange (NSE) for Friday, November 17.
+The new addition namely- Chambal Fertilisers and Chemicals, India Cements and Manappuram Finance- will join the existing retentions including Delta Corp, Hindustan Copper, MCX india, Steel Authority of India (

-Also read: Stocks in news: SBI, Tata Power, Gujarat Pipavav, ONGC and more
+Also read: Top 10 stocks to watch on November 17, 2023: SJVN, UCO Bank, CAMS, Page Industries, RR Kabel, MRF and more

-Also read: Top 10 stocks to watch on November 21, 2023: ONGC, Senco Gold, Coal India, Gillette, Gujarat Pipavav and more
+Also read: Stock recommendations for November 17, 2023: Reliance Industries, Zensar Tech and Happiest Minds

-Also read: Stock recommendations for November 21, 2023: Voltas, Airtel, Aptech and GHCL
+Also read: Fedbank Financial Services IPO to open on November 22; key details

 Copyright©2025 Living Media India Limited.
 For reprint rights: Syndications Today